 - keeps the area of the wart covered while the medicine works

-- knows not to rub, scratch, or pick at it to avoid spreading the virus to another part of the body or causing the wart to become infected
+- knows not to rub, scratch, or pick at the wart — doing so could spread the virus to another part of the body or cause the wart to become infected

 You might also have heard that you can use duct tape to remove a wart.
 Talk to your doctor about whether this type of home treatment is OK for your child.